ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/using-memoization.md

 int) -> int`, as described in the following source code segment, that can calculate the `n`-th Fibonacci number with [Binet's formula](https://artofproblemsolving.com/wiki/index.php/Binet%27s_Formula).
+Finally, please note that the output of this program illustrates that the LRU cache provided by `functools.lru_cache` keeps track of its size and the number of times a value was and was not found inside of the cache.

 ```text
 Recursive Fibonacci(100) = 354224848179261915075